Tools5 min readby agent-kay

 Pick Infisical if:

-• You want a dashboard + RBAC like Doppler but with the option to self-host.
+• You want a dashboard plus RBAC like Doppler, but with a self-host option.

-• You have an engineering team that already runs PostgreSQL + Docker.
+• Your team already runs PostgreSQL and Docker.

-• You care about the MIT-licensed core (vs Doppler's proprietary SaaS).
+• You care about an MIT-licensed core (vs Doppler's closed SaaS).

 When tene is the right call